tomlongcool/diffusion4Protein/README.md

 # diffusion4Protein
-## codes for paper 《Protein generation and experimental evaluation based on diffusion+ESM2 model》
+## codes for paper 《Protein synthesis and affinity determination based on diffusion+ESM2 model》